James E. Hamilton: Biography

 Hamilton was born in 1935 in Howe, Oklahoma.
 He attended Oklahoma State University and the University of Oklahoma and holds a Juris Doctor.
 He is an attorney.
-Hamilton is married to Nancy Jo Livesay; with her he has two children.
+Hamilton was married to Nancy Jo Livesay.
+They had two children together.

 James Hamilton was elected to the Oklahoma State Senate as a Democrat for the 4th district in a 1967 special election to fill the seat that was held by his father, Clem Hamilton, who died on May 30, 1967.
-He served until 1976; during his time in the state senate he served a stint as president pro tempore from 1973 to 1975.
-Hamilton returned to the legislature in 1984 when he was elected to serve in the Oklahoma House of Representatives' 3rd district, which he served until 1998.
+He served in this role until 1976.
+During his time in the state senate he served as president pro tempore from 1973 to 1975.
+Hamilton returned to the legislature in 1984 when he was elected to serve in the Oklahoma House of Representatives' 3rd district.
+He held this position until 1998.

 The Oklahoma Department of Corrections' Jim E. Hamilton Correctional Center is named after him.

 Hamilton died January 10, 2019, at the age of 83.